lobe/lobe-python/README.md

 # Lobe Python API
 Code to run exported Lobe models in Python using the TensorFlow, TensorFlow Lite, or ONNX options.

-Works with Python 3.6, 3.7, or 3.8, untested for other versions.
+Works with Python 3.6, 3.7, and 3.8 untested for other versions.

 ## Install
 ### Backend options with pip